-A successful rehabilitation consists of several stages and steps.
-A good strength, stability and control of the knee is necessary to eventually be able to practice your sport again.
-Research shows that total rehabilitation can take up to 15 months before you are competitive again!
+Successful rehabilitation consists of several stages and steps.
+Proper strength, stability and control of the knee is necessary to eventually return to your sport.
+Research shows that total rehabilitation process can take up to 15 months before you are competitive fit again!

-Fysio Fitaal has a lot of expertise in the field of anterior cruciate ligament rehabilitation, this knowledge we want to spread widely.
-We do this by sharing our rehab process.
+Fysio Fitaal has a lot of expertise in the field of anterior cruciate ligament rehabilitation, we want to share this knowledge widely.
+We do this by sharing our rehabilitation process.
 This online rehabilitation runs together with the physical rehabilitation of your personal coach or physiotherapist.
-In this way, the right choice can always be made in the rehab process.
-And more importantly, complications can be spotted in time to prevent worse!
+This way you can always make the right choice in the rehab process.
+More importantly, complications are spotted in time to prevent worse!

-During the assessment we collect all the information necessary to paint a good picture of the current situation.
+During the assessment we gather all the information needed to paint a good picture of the current situation.
 Fysio Fitaal stands for transparent physiotherapy.
-Together we come to a main goal to which several sub-goals can be linked.
-By means of our app, we will make the progress transparent and we will adjust where necessary.
+Together we arrive at a main goal to which several sub-goals can be linked.
+By means of our app, we make the progress transparent and adjust where necessary.
 The content of the rehabilitation depends on the specific situation and wishes.
-Evaluations are scheduled at fixed times so that there is a clear timeline to full recovery!
+Evaluations are scheduled at set times so that there is a clear timeline to full recovery!

-In the first phase, recovery is the key word.
-Your knee needs 4 to 6 weeks to recover from the surgery.
-On the outside it looks reasonably clean but inside your knee is still working hard to recover.
-So it is important that your knee gets some rest.
-This means that 80% of the day you let your knee rest / recover the other 20% you are busy with exercises or movement indoors.
-Being able to properly stretch the knee is the main goal of rehabilitation.
-For a normal walking pattern, a full extension in the knee is incredibly important.
+In the first phase, recovery is the key word. your knee needs 4 to 6 weeks to recover from the surgery.
+From the outside it looks pretty neat but inside your knee is still working hard to recover.
+So it is important that your knee gets rest.
+This means that 80% of the day you let your knee rest/recover the other 20% you are doing exercises or moving indoors.
+Being able to stretch the knee properly is the main goal of rehabilitation.
+For normal gait, full extension in the knee is incredibly important.
 On average, you will use the crutches for 4-6 weeks.
-This depends on the quality of the walking pattern.
+This depends on the quality of the gait pattern.
 Only when these crutches are gone is driving allowed again.
 (There are exceptions but discuss this with your physical therapist).

-At this point, you have lost a lot of power.
-Research shows that this can be as much as 50 to 70%.
-But also your non operated leg can have lost up to 40% in strength.
-After 6 weeks you can actually start with strength training.
-The training will then also be heavier than in the first weeks.
-There will be more use of fitness equipment, but also loose exercises like squats and lunges will be part of the rehabilitation process.
+At this point you have lost a lot of power.
+Research shows that this can be as high as 50 to 70%.
+But even your non-operated leg may have lost up to 40% of strength in your past period.
+After 6 weeks you may actually start strength training.
+Training will then become more strenuous than in the first few weeks.
+More use will be made of fitness equipment, but loose exercises such as squats and lunges will also become part of the rehabilitation process.
 During this strength training it is important that you always get the maximum out of it.
 It is necessary to keep challenging your muscles!
 Otherwise, no structural increase in strength will take place.

 In 70% of the cruciate ligament injuries, there is a non-contact injury.
-From this we can perhaps conclude that during these moments there was insufficient coordination of the body about the movement.
+From this we can perhaps conclude that during these moments there was insufficient body coordination over movement.
 Therefore, it is very important to optimize these movement patterns again.
-For this reason, we start early with training coordination in rehabilitation.
-From this moment on, exercises will also be tuned more and more to the actual movement pattern of the own sport.
+For this reason, we start training coordination early on in rehabilitation.
+From this point on, exercises will also be increasingly tailored to the actual movement pattern of one's sport.